aodin/sol/README.md

 ### Table Schema

 Tables can be constructed with foreign keys, unique constraints, and composite primary keys.
-See the `sol_test.go` file for more examples.
+See the `sol_test.go` file for more examples:

 ```go
 var Contacts = sol.Table("contacts",